splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial/about-collector-config-tutorial.rst

     <h2> Get started </h3>

-To get started with the tutorial, see :ref:``.
+To get started with the tutorial, see :ref:`collector-config-tutorial-start`.